mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Highlight how the granular and relatable nature of GDP

+FIND TRANSCRIPT / NOTES OF A PLANNING PAIR TO ILLUSTRATE THE FOLLOWING.

-Well suited to build a repeated design practice.
+- Well suited to build a repeated design practice.
-Especially with starting documents,
+- Especially with starting documents,
-Small changes had big effects.
+- Small changes had big effects.
-Variable changes needed immediate testing.
+- Variable changes needed immediate testing.

+While the design suits repeated design practice as illustrated by the example above, not all pairs or individuals interacted with GDP in such a neat way.
+A later discussion section in this chapter illustrates a more complex interaction with design stages.

 ### Interaction of GDPs and designing for others as a method